 “Okay,” I said, lifting my torso up on my elbows.
 The team gathered around, even Nguyen coming in to hang just outside our small circle.
 I looked around to make sure we were far enough away for any regular Marines so I would not appear even more idiotic than they already thought me to be.

 I told them about what I knew of Paul in the Bible.
-How he’d gone through all kinds of misery and tribulations not believing in the Lord but finally, when he’d come to his knees and seen the light, his life turned around and he found safety and peace, and the calling to serve the Lord the rest of his life.
+How he’d gone through all kinds of misery and tribulations not believing in the Lord but finally when he’d come to his knees and see the light, his life turned around and he found safety and peace, and the calling to serve the Lord the rest of his life.
 I didn’t mention Paul being beheaded by Nero because that small detail hadn’t been documented in the Bible anyway.
 I finished the little ‘service’ by reciting one of the few poems I knew by heart.
 It was called “Footsteps in the Sand” and I’d always loved it.
 The last words came out of my mouth in a whisper: “My precious, precious child.
 I love you, and would never, ever, leave you during your trials and testings.
 When you saw only one set of footprints, it was then that I carried you.”

 I made the sign of the cross, keeping my expression blank, like Nguyen’s.
 My lack of a solid belief in a supreme being didn’t bother me, but I knew it would bother them if they knew it.
 We were all very likely to get killed.
 It was pretty obvious, just in doing any counting of the daily death toll.
 I couldn’t save myself, much less any of them, except maybe for the shortest periods of time.
 I’d been stringing those short periods together like the sewn patches on blankets put together in old grandmothers’ quilting bees, but the end result could not be put off forever.
 I knew those ‘footprints in the sand’ weren’t there because God wasn’t there.
-“Footsteps” was a great poem but reality was right in front of us, and if we lived through what was in front of us, then the A Shau awaited, to claim those of us who might survive.
+“Footsteps” was a great poem but the reality was right in front of us, and if we lived through what was in front of us, then the A Shau awaited, to claim those of us who might survive.

 The Gunny crawled up next to me, with Pilson at his side.
 I noted that Pilson pulled the big heavy Prick 25 off his back and used it as a barrier between his head and the likely position of the enemy.
 The Prick 25 radio body would stop about as much as my pack, which meant almost nothing, but I liked his gesture, so similar to my own.
 The company’s position along the lip of the cliff was not a defensible one, without actually going over the edge, and even then the distance down precluded having secure cover to fight from, even if ammunition had been more plentiful.